 Remember, whatever you resist, will persist.
 On the other hand, acceptance leads to freedom.
 It is easy to conclude that your life circumstances, especially the unpleasant ones, are persistent and recurrent due to your various habitual reactions to specific people and situations.
 But if you could deeply and completely accept all your experiences, your suffering would have been ended, and you would have reached Nirvana.

-Be aware that some painful experiences in our lives are not reoccurring merely due to our resistance to them.
-They are arising because of many other reasons, such as subconscious response to big life changes or learning valuable spiritual lessons.
+Be aware that some painful experiences in our lives are reoccurring merely due to our resistance to them.
+But there are also many kinds of experiences that are arising because of many other reasons, such as subconscious response to big life changes or learning valuable spiritual lessons.
 In those cases Total Acceptance is not able to remove the experience.
 It will rather transform it or at least abate their subjective unpleasantness.

 Whatever you resist, will persist.
 On the other hand, acceptance leads to freedom.